graymalkin/graymalkin.github.io/blog/headlinify/index.md

 While re-designing this site, I wanted to use the newsprint style headlines for my headings.
 To my dissatisfaction, it is very hard to style header (`<h1>`) elements using just CSS to produce this effect.
-I had a look online, and a [stack overflow][stack-overflow-headline] post gave me a solution using JavaScript:
+I had a look online, and a stack overflow post (that I can no-longer find) gave me a solution using JavaScript:

 ```js
 <script>